PaulAlexanderHume/Free-charge-generation-in-Y6-theory/README.md

 Things still need to be tidied up, but hopefully people can find their way around without too much trouble.
 If you have any questions please get in touch at paulalexanderhume@gmail.com.

-I'm also very happy to discuss the interpretation of the experimental data, but the experimental data and associated code can be found at https://github.com/Mikebprice/Free-charge-generation-in-Y6.
+I'm also very happy to discuss the interpretation of the experiments, but the assocated data and code can be found at https://github.com/Mikebprice/Free-charge-generation-in-Y6.